-21. Interpreters
+22. Interpreters

 All arbitration proceedings shall be conducted in English.
 Any party who would like an interpreter is responsible for coordinating directly with the interpreter and is responsible for the costs of the interpreter service.
-The interpreter must be free of conflicts of interest.
+The interpreter must be free of conflicts of interest and approved by the Center.

-22. Continuance
+23. Continuance